 .Forecast discussion...Major features/winds/seas/significant .Weather for the North Atlantic ocean W of 50w from 30n to 50n.

-Summary...the 00z NCEP surface analysis shows a warm front extending roughly se to NW across the nrn nt2 and srn nt1 waters, with high pres ridges over most of the nt1 waters and across the srn and central nt2 waters.
-Latest available ascat hi-res and ascat passes from a few hours ago indicate 5 to 15 kt winds over the offshore waters.
+Update...the 18z NCEP surface analysis shows a stationary front extending roughly NE to SW across the central and southern nt2 waters, with high pres ridging elsewhere over the offshore waters.
+Latest available ascat hi-res and ascat passes from this morning show 5 to 15 kt winds over the offshore waters.
 Lightning density product data at 23z shows a few small areas of isolated showers and tstms over the outer zones of the southern nt2 waters.

 .Extratropical storm surge guidance...N/A.

 .Nt2 mid-Atlantic waters...
 None.